 What about accommodation?

-Accommodation during the training/exam portion of the course is provided at Hirafu Lodge.
+Accommodation during the training and exam portion of your EA course is typically provided at Hirafu Lodge.
 This is a friendly, centrally located hostel where you will live/train with our Niseko interns.

 Accommodation while working:

 Once working and living in Rusutsu, interns live in staff accommodation.
 This is provided at the Highland Lodge, conveniently located at the base of West Mountain, close to the Rusutsu ski area, ski school meeting room, convenience stores and bars/restaurants.